 If you need a product without all the fancy features, this Weber Go-Anywhere is a great choice.
 It’s small, easy to handle, and very affordable.
 It does one thing – cook food – but it does that one thing very well.

-Since it’s a charcoal grill, it will infuse your food with that authentic, chargrilled taste.
+Since it’s a charcoal RV BBQ grill, it will infuse your food with that authentic, chargrilled taste.
 It has four rust-resistant aluminum dampers so you can control the temperature.
-There are three glass-plated handles (one on the lid) for easy carrying and the lid locks onto the side of the product at an angle to protect your fire from wind.
+There are three glass-plated handles (ones on the lid) for easy carrying and the lid locks onto the side of this top grill at an angle to protect your fire from the wind.

-This model is very compact and portable.
-It measures 14.5 x 21 x 12.2 inches and only weighs about 14 pounds.
-The foldable legs act as locks – when you put the lid on, they fold over the lid on each side and keeps it secured for transport.
+As RV barbeque grills go this model is very compact and portable.
+It measures 11.5 x 19.5 x 15 inches and weighs just under 14 pounds.
+The foldable legs act as locks – when you put the lid on, they fold over the lid on each side and keep it secured for easy transport.

 - Easy to carry

 - Assembly instructions are not the best

 Bottom-Line: With the Weber Go-Anywhere portable charcoal grill, you can save money without sacrificing on quality.

 The Flame King is another budget option.
 It can be used as an RV mounted grill, or the mount can be used as legs to make it into a tabletop unit.
 It’s compact and lightweight, but still offers an impressive cooking space of 214 square inches.
 It measures 22 x 17 x 11 inches and weighs 23 pounds.
 While 23 pounds is a bit light for an RV mounted gas grill, and may not be a great choice in windy areas, the mount comes with locking pins to keep it steady and in place.